-- (a) 'third-country national' means any person who is not a citizen of the European Union within the meaning of Article 20 (1) of the Treaty on the Functioning of the European Union; - (b) 'seasonal worker' means a third-country national who retains his/her principal place of residence in a third country and stays legally and temporarily for the purposes of employment in the territory of a Member State to carry out an activity dependent on the passing of the seasons, as determined by national law and/or practice, under one or more fixed-term work contracts concluded directly between the third-country national and the employer established in that Member State. - (c) 'activity dependent on the passing of the seasons' means an activity that is tied to a certain time of the year during which required labour levels are above those necessary for usually ongoing operations or during which specific operations need to be carried out; - (d) 'seasonal worker permit' means an authorisation issued using the format laid down in Council Regulation (EC) No 1030/2002 of 13 June 2002 laying down a uniform format for residence permits for third-country nationals bearing the words 'seasonal worker' and entitling its holder to stay and work in the territory of a Member State under the terms of this Directive; - (e) 'long-stay visa' means an authorisation issued by a Member State as provided for in Article 18 of the Schengen Convention or issued in accordance with the national law of Member States not implementing the Schengen acquis in full;
+- (a) 'third-country national' means any person who is not a citizen of the European Union within the meaning of Article 20 (1) of the Treaty on the Functioning of the European Union; - (b) 'seasonal worker' means a third-country national who retains his/her principal place of residence in a third country and stays legally and temporarily for the purposes of employment in the territory of a Member State to carry out an activity dependent on the passing of the seasons, as determined by national law and/or practice, under one or more fixed-term work contracts concluded directly between the third-country national and the employer established in that Member State. - (c) 'activity dependent on the passing of the seasons' means an activity that is tied to a certain time of the year during which required labour levels are above those necessary for usually ongoing operations or during which specific operations need to be carried out; - (d) 'seasonal worker permit' means an authorisation issued using the format laid down in Council Regulation (EC) No 1030/2002 of 13 June 2002 laying down a uniform format for residence permits for third-country nationals bearing a reference to seasonal work and entitling its holder to stay and work in the territory of a Member State under the terms of this Directive;

-- (f) 'single application procedure' means a procedure leading, on the basis of one application for the authorisation of a third-country national's stay and work in the territory of a Member State, to a decision on the application for the seasonal worker permit; - (g) 'regulated profession' means a regulated profession as defined in Article 3(1)(a) of Directive 2005/36/EC. - (h) "authorisation for admission as a seasonal worker" means either a short-stay visa with or without a work permit, a long-stay visa with or without a work permit or a seasonal worker permit.
-In the case of those third-country nationals listed in Annex II of Regulation 539/2001, Member States may either apply Article 4(3) of Regulation 539/2001 or issue a work permit or both. - (i) 'work permit' means an authorisation issued by a Member State in accordance with national law exclusively for the purpose of work in the territory of a Member State.
+- (e) 'long-stay visa' means an authorisation issued by a Member State as provided for in Article 18 of the Schengen Convention or issued in accordance with the national law of Member States not implementing the Schengen acquis in full; - (f) 'single application procedure' means a procedure leading, on the basis of one application for the authorisation of a third-country national's stay and work in the territory of a Member State, to a decision on the application for the seasonal worker permit; - (g) 'regulated profession' means a regulated profession as defined in Article 3(1)(a) of Directive 2005/36/EC. - (h) "authorisation for the purpose of seasonal work" means either a short-stay visa and a work permit, if a work permit is required under national law, a long-stay visa and a work permit, if a work permit is required under national law, or a seasonal worker permit.
+In the case of those third-country nationals listed in Annex II of Regulation 539/2001, Member States either apply Article 4(3) of Regulation 539/2001 or issue a work permit or both. - (i) 'work permit' means any authorisation issued by a Member State in accordance with national law primarily for the purpose of work in the territory of a Member State.